 Use data to make the best decisions

 A data-enabled art dealer leverages information to make decisions wisely.
 Take art fairs for example.
 Galleries spend anywhere from $30,000-$100,000 or more for just one fair.
 If you can’t change your gallery’s cost of going to art fairs, at least make an informed decision of which fairs you will attend.
 After all, the goal of participating in these events is to meet and engage with new collectors and sell more art.
-The ARTERNAL gallery software enable you to track your own data and this in turn, this can guide your fair selection process over time and show you trends that can determine which art fairs you will participate in.
+The ARTERNAL gallery software enables you to track your own data and this, in turn, can guide your fair selection process over time and show you trends that can determine which art fairs you will participate in.

 I choose the example of art fairs because they are a hot topic in the industry at the moment – side note, check out our Best Practices for Art Fair Guide.
 The argument about whether art fairs are profitable for an art gallery or should be discarded altogether is a highly contentious debate.
 I’m not taking a stance on the issue, but instead hoping to instill this simple message in the minds of art dealers: if you’re going to participate in art fairs, look at your data and do your research before deciding which ones to attend.
-Don’t attend the most expensive, most reputable fairs just to break-even for more exposure, attend because the art you present will thrive there and reflect this in your sales.
+Don’t attend the most expensive, most reputable fairs just to break even for more exposure, attend because the art you present will thrive there and reflect this in your sales.

 Dealers see art fairs as an investment for the future.
 That’s why they are considered one of the top five business concerns for galleries.
 But art fairs can be a gamble, and you don’t know which one will pay off until you’ve already invested in it.
 Our advice at ARTERNAL, the only CRM for the art world, is this: don’t wait to see how a fair pays off, know that your investment will pay off.
 How?
 With data.

 Our revenue and relationships art gallery software allows you to leverage all of your gallery’s information.
 It also allows you to determine for yourself how you want to run your gallery, rather than choosing the method you feel is most current and fruitful at the time.
-Now, you’re not just licking your finger to check where the wind is blowing, you’re getting the most in depth weather report to predict the forecast.
+Now, you’re not just licking your finger to check where the wind is blowing, you’re getting the most in-depth weather report to predict the forecast.
 In other words, a gallery can gather information on all its client and artist trends via a relationship management tool to make important business decisions, such as which art fairs to attend and which new clients to target.

 The “Castelli model”, which Marc Spiegler explains in his interview for Artnet, is the traditional model of running a gallery where the majority of negotiations and sales happen within the gallery.
 The decline of the Castelli model and foot traffic, combined with the rise of technology and globalism, presents one explanation for the increasing popularity of art fairs.
 Galleries can’t meet demands at home, so they follow collectors wherever they may be.
 If you must go to collectors rather than waiting for them to come to you, you should at least know where your relevant audience is.